 How to trigger a process from another process in linux?

 Member

-by adolf , in category: General Help , 6 months ago
+by adolf , in category: General Help , a year ago

+How to trigger a process from another process in linux?